 The Pill Hobblers are known to have existed in 1494.
 They still provide the linesmen who handle the lines for all shipping coming through the locks and onto the quaysides at Avonmouth and Royal Portbury Docks.
 Bristol was England’s second largest city by the 1760s but the docks were losing trade to Liverpool as they were so congested and Liverpool had more capacity.
 The crowded City Docks also had problems when fire spread amongst closely packed ships.
 Bristol trades included exports of woollen and other manufactured goods and imports of sugar cane, tobacco, rum and cocoa.

-The Severn Estuary has the second highest tidal range in the world (after the Bay of Fundy) and even in the centre of Bristol the water level can change as much as 12m each tide.
+The Severn Estuary has the third highest tidal range in the world (after the Bay of Fundy and Bay of Ungava, both in Canada) and even in the centre of Bristol the water level can change as much as 12m each tide.
 Ships were built stronger to cope with being stranded on the mud when the tide went out but the tidal conditions caused delays and congestion acting as a brake on the growth of trade through Bristol .
 To counteract this extreme rise and fall of water in the docks with each tide, the Merchants of Bristol needed to find an engineering solution.
 Renowned Canal Engineer William Jessop was commissioned to design the Floating Harbour which opened in 1809.
 Around 80 acres of tidal river was impounded allowing ships to remain afloat at all states of the tide which gave the city new growth.

 The creation of Avonmouth Dock